 The main game screen consists of four components (Figure 2).
-First, a trajectory plot (Figure 2a) showing (1) observed animal population numbers and (2) agricultural yield for each farmer in each time step, up to time t (at the start of the game this will show five observations from the initialisation steps described above).
+First, a trajectory plot (Figure 2a) showing (1) observed animal population numbers and (2) agricultural yield for each farmer in each time step, up to time t (at the start of the game, this will show five observations from the initialisation steps described above).
 Agricultural yield is expressed as a % of “maximum unaffected yield,” i.e. yield in the absence of damage from wildlife or investment in tending crops.
 Second, a plot of the landscape (Figure 2b) showing the distribution of farm ownership as well as the position of animals at time t.
 Third, a bar plot of the number of actions taken by each farmer at time t (Figure 2c).
 Fourth, a report of the current management budget available (not allocated), player scores (see 3.2.3 below), and player inputs (Figure 2d).
 The player (manager) inputs consist of two sliders, setting the cost for two out of the three actions available to farmers in time t+1: killing animals (presented as the cost of a hunting licence) and scaring animals off their land (presented as the cost of a scaring licence).
 Management budget allocated to one of these cannot be allocated to another, and any budget not allocated is not rolled over to the next time step.
-The third action available to farmers (tending crops) cannot be directly affected by the manager (player), so no input is available for this .
+The third action available to farmers (tending crops) cannot be directly affected by the manager (player), so no input is available for it.

 The game progresses to the next time step t+1 once the player confirms their choice of cost inputs.
-At this point (1) the user, resource and observation models are run using the updated action costs set by the player, (2) selected environment state data are stored in the database (See 3.2.3 below), and (3) trajectory, landscape and action plots are updated and budget allocation is reset.
+At this point (1), the user, resource and observation models are run using the updated action costs set by the player, (2) selected environment state data are stored in the database (See 3.2.3 below), and (3) trajectory, landscape and action plots are updated and budget allocation is reset.
 The current implementation of A&F continues for a maximum of 20 time steps (following the initial five) at which point the game session is ended and the player is presented with a scoreboard.
 If the resource population reaches extinction, the game session is also terminated.

 Game objective, scores and scoreboard